D-E-F-E-A-T-2/being_productive/README.md

 # being_productive
-Keeping a check on our work performance will help in becoming more work
+Keeping a check on our work performance will help you in becoming more work
 ```diff
 - productive
 ```